 Our motto “Through devotion unto fulfilment” is the foundation on which we build our values in Oak House.
 We truly believe that if you are dedicated at something then success will follow.
 We encourage participation in as many activities as possible and reward the engagement that students in the Oak House demonstrate.

 How do we celebrate our success?

 Determination leads to success.
 Success is rewarded through house points which students aspire to accumulate throughout the year; every house point that a student acquires goes to their respective house’s overall total so it really is a collective effort.
 Students have the capacity to be recognised and rewarded for whatever they are talented at; however, sheer hard work and determination does not go unnoticed either.
-Once a term, we, as Oak, meet in a special house assembly.
-All Oaks from year 7 up to year 13 are warmly welcomed into a special awards assembly exclusively for our house.
-Here we listen to music played by our creative pupils, read work that must be recognised as outstanding and celebrate all achievements of our Oak pupils through the academic term.
+Once a term we, as Oak, meet in a special house assembly.
+All Oak students from Year 7 up to Year 13 are warmly welcomed into a special awards assembly exclusively for our house.
+Here we aim to celebrate all of the achievements of our Oak pupils throughout the academic term.
 There is a real sense of community and belonging in these assemblies, and the pride that pours from the pupils is always a termly highpoint.

 How else do we create a sense of community?

 Throughout the year, we run weekly house competitions which helps bring together students from all different houses and helps to build some friendly competition.
 The topics of the competitions vary but have been based on quizzes, crafts, sports, games and a variety of others.
 Students enjoy these events and are able to work in a collaborative manner with other students which helps to build a sense of community.